 - Fully padded

-The Access Sling is a comfortable, fully foam padded sling that is easy to put on.
-It is designed to allow a patient to be partially undressed while they are sitting in the sling, and is available in a variety of materials (see the FAQ tab).
-This sling is an alternative to the Bosun Chair Sling, another very supportive dressing/toileting sling.
+The Access Sling is a comfortable, fully padded Sling that is easy to put on.
+It is designed to allow a patient to be partially undressed while they are sitting in the Sling, and is available in a variety of materials (see the FAQ tab).
+This Sling is an alternative to the Bosun Chair Sling, another very supportive dressing/toileting Sling .

-The advantage of undressing the patient while in the sling is that it avoids two unnecessary separate lifts.
+The advantage of undressing the patient while in the Sling is that it avoids two unnecessary separate lifts.
 The first unnecessary lift is from the chair to the bed, to undress the patient.
 The second unnecessary lift is after they have finished on the toilet and they are normally lifted again onto the bed, to be washed and dressed again, before being lifted back into their chair.
-By using the Access Sling, it can save about 20 minutes in time and less disturbance to the patients when the sling is put on them.
+By using the Access Sling, it can save about 20 minutes in time and less disturbance to the patient when the Sling is put on them.

 Item # 560